 a.
 The student must secure permission from the department chairperson to take the examination; the chairperson has the right to deny such requests.
 If the chairperson grants the request, he or she completes an Application (available in the Registrar’s Office) indicating the agreed-upon date of the examination.

 b.
-The student takes the Application to the Business Office, pays a non-refundable proficiency examination fee of $100, and receives a receipt.
+The student takes the Application to the Cash Handling Office in the Steinman College Center, pays a non-refundable proficiency examination fee of $100, and receives a receipt.
 The Application and receipt are returned to the chairperson.

 c.
 The chairperson sends the Application and receipt, with his or her signature certifying approval, to the Registrar and indicates the date the Registrar can expect the department’s decision as to credit awarded.
 The chairperson also consults with the instructor of the course to determine the best time and place for the examination and notifies the Registrar of that decision.

 d.
 The student takes the examination on the assigned date.
 The student may expect the results of the examination shortly after the deadline established by the chairperson for the results to be submitted to the Registrar.